 - Impact on Engine Performance: A malfunctioning O2 sensor can cause your engine to run inefficiently, leading to reduced performance, rough idling, and engine misfires.
 Over time, this can wear down engine components and lead to more severe mechanical issues.

-- Damage to Catalytic Converter: The catalytic converter plays a crucial role in reducing harmful emissions.
-A faulty O2 sensor can cause the engine to run rich, leading to overheating and potential damage to the catalytic converter.
-Replacing a damaged catalytic converter is expensive and can be avoided by addressing O2 sensor issues promptly.
+- Damage to Catalytic Converter: The catalytic converter reduces harmful emissions.
+A faulty O2 sensor can cause the engine to run rich, leading to overheating and damage to the catalytic converter.
+Replacing a catalytic converter is expensive.

 Increased Repair Costs:

-- Compounding Issues: Ignoring the symptoms of a bad O2 sensor can lead to additional problems over time.
-For example, running a rich fuel mixture can foul spark plugs, degrade engine oil, and even damage other sensors and components in the emissions control system.
+Compounding Issues: Ignoring the signs of a bad O2 sensor can cause more serious issues over time.
+For instance, a rich fuel mixture can foul the spark plugs, degrade the engine oil, and wash oil off the cylinder walls.
+This accelerates engine wear and can damage other sensors and components within the emissions control system.

 Environmental Impact:

-- Higher Emissions: A malfunctioning O2 sensor can cause your vehicle to emit higher levels of pollutants, contributing to air pollution and environmental degradation.
-This not only affects the environment but can also result in your vehicle failing emissions tests, leading to fines and restrictions on driving.
+Higher Emissions: A malfunctioning O2 sensor can cause your vehicle to emit higher levels of pollutants, contributing to air pollution and environmental degradation

 Financial Considerations: